OWGreg/OpenWealth_Fee_API_Design/arguments.md

 ## 7. Increased return on existing OpenWealth investments

-- Banks that have already adopted OpenWealth APIs can integrate the Fee API with minimal additional investment.
+- Banks that have already adopted the SFTI payments API can integrate the Fee API with minimal additional investment.
 - This maximizes the value of their current API infrastructure.
 - It contributes to the overall maturity and consistency of OpenWealth-based interfaces.